Gigitsu/torchpress/blogs/deep_learning_with_torch_step_6_dropout.md

-The Long way to Deep Learning with Torch: part 6
+The Long way of Deep Learning with Torch: part 6
 ============
 **Abstract:** In this post we analyze how to implement **Dropout**.